statistical-evidence/website/content/reviews.md

 ---
 title: "Reviews"
 date: '2019-03-01'
-description : "Reviews for hire a statistician for disseration or research project online.
-Freelance medical statistician or statistical consultant"
+description : "Reviews and testimonials of statistical consultancy services provided by Statistician Online.
+Reviews are provided by Yotpo"
 sitemap:
   ChangeFreq: weekly
   Priority: 0.9